 In the above example, the homeowner has an existing mortgage balance of $300,000.
 The home is currently worth $500,000, so the homeowner has $200,000 in home equity.
 In other words, the homeowner essentially owns $200,000 of their home, or 40% of the current property value.
 As mentioned, if the homeowner wishes to tap into that equity, they can either get a second mortgage (HELOC) or execute a cash-out refinance.

 Let’s assume the homeowner opts to add a second mortgage via a HELOC:

 Home equity: $100,000

-In the above example, the homeowner added a second mortgage behind their existing $300,000 first mortgage.
-The $100,000 home equity line they added increases their existing balance to $400,000, and subsequently lowers the equity in their home to $100,000.
+In the above example, the homeowner adds a second mortgage behind their existing $300,000 first mortgage.
+The $100,000 home equity line they added increases their existing loan balance to $400,000, and subsequently lowers the equity in their home to $100,000.
 But the homeowner now has a $100,000 credit line to use for whatever they wish, without changing the rate or term of the existing first mortgage.
 This is NOT a cash-out refinance.